SadNguyen2107/MTH1125_ReminderApp_version-1.0.2/README.md

     # Less Bug
     # New Feature: Can add shortcut on your desktop

-This project is for those learn MTH 1125 in Troy University.
-A Reminder Application
 # Step 1: Download all the file
 # Step 2: Double-click on the getAnnouncementInfo.exe file
 # Step 3: Get your bearer token on the Troy Website